Mrs Mactivity

 FAQs about Reception geography lessons

+What do children learn in Reception geography?
 Reception geography lessons focus on helping children understand their immediate world.
 This includes exploring weather and seasons, noticing features of their local environment, and beginning to use simple maps or pictures to talk about places.

+How does the EYFS geography scheme link to the EYFS framework?
 The scheme is fully mapped to the EYFS framework, specifically the Understanding the World area of learning.
-Lessons are planned to meet Early Learning Goals and prepare children for the transition into KS1 geography.
+Lessons are planned to support Early Learning Goals and prepare children for the transition into KS1 geography.

+What are examples of Reception geography lessons?
 Typical lessons include observing seasonal changes, exploring local landmarks, comparing environments, and using simple fieldwork activities such as weather charts or classroom maps.

+Do Reception children do fieldwork?
 Yes, at an age-appropriate level.
 Fieldwork in Reception may include short walks to notice physical features, using pictures to represent journeys, or recording the weather.
-These activities build early enquiry skills in a hands-on way.
+These activities build early enquiry skills through practical exploration.

-Reception geography lays the foundation for KS1 by introducing early geographical vocabulary, encouraging curiosity about the world, and giving children simple skills such as noticing, comparing and recording.
-This ensures a smooth transition into the KS1 geography scheme.
+How does Reception geography prepare children for KS1?
+Reception geography lays the foundations for KS1 by introducing early geographical vocabulary, encouraging curiosity about the world, and developing simple skills such as noticing, comparing and recording.
+This supports a smooth transition into the KS1 geography scheme.

-The scheme encourages children to ask simple geographical questions, such as What is the weather like today? or What can we see on our walk?
-These enquiry-based activities lay the foundations for more structured investigation in KS1 and KS2.
+How does the EYFS geography scheme support enquiry skills?
+The scheme encourages children to ask simple geographical questions such as What is the weather like today? or What can we see on our walk?
+These enquiry-based activities support the development of early geographical thinking and observation skills.